cyanicdev/cyanide/README.md

 # cyanide
-An integrated development environment for competitive programming.
+An integrated development environment for competitive programming, created in C# WPF.